AbdallahAltokhy/Hogwarts/README.md

 ![](./APP-Screenshots/Hogwarts.png)

-Hogwarts is an app to connect handy technician with customers, where customers can see a list of services, book one and Pay for it all in one place.
+Hogwarts is an app to connect customers with handy technicians , where customers can see a list of services, book one and Pay for it all in one place.
 Also, the app provided an admin dashboard for the business owner, where he can keep track of all orders, customers, technician with a privileges to add, update and remove services and technicians .

 ## Getting started